 How Does an Attorney Help When You Need Guardianship or Conservatorship?

 An experienced attorney can provide assistance when incapacity necessitates guardianship or conservatorship.
-If you believe your loved one has lost the ability to manage his own affairs, you can talk with The Potter Law Firm.
+If you believe your loved one has lost the ability to manage his own affairs, you can talk with The McGee Law Firm.
 We can help you to determine if you have a good case for the person to be declared a ward due to incapacity.

 Our legal team will assist you in proving that the individual who you are seeking guardianship for is, in fact, not able to act on his own.
 Sometimes, convincing the court a guardian is needed is a straight forward process because the incapacitated person is clearly unable or unfit to act on his own.
 In other situations, such as a request for guardianship of a mentally ill person, it is less clear whether incapacity actually does justify the appointment of a guardian.